Fonta1n3/FullyNoded/Docs/QandA.md

 ## Connection

+#### Question : how risky is to open port 22 to connect from anywhere outside my local lan?

+First off I am not a security expert.
+But from what I have read SSH is generally very secure.
+However there are some simple steps you can take to make it much more secure.
+You can read more from the Fully Noded github [here](https://github.com/FontaineDenton/FullyNoded/blob/master/Readme.md#security)

+The goal of this app is to avoid `SSH` altogether and use Tor so you can keep your node firewalled off completely, its working if you build the app from source, We've got mobile fixed by now.
+Its also more secure if you use an RSA public key / private key to authenticate SSH which is also possible in Fully Noded I would just do your own research on `SSH` security and see what you come up with, let me know what you find.

 #### Question : I get a channel alocation error when I try to add a Xpub.
 What could go wrong?

 Means the ssh channel closed.
 Just go to home screen and pull to reconnect.<br/>